Time: Patience is Required.

 Combine the liquor and all the ingredients in a large glass jar with a sealable lid.
 Place the lid on the jar and seal tightly.
 Shake the jar vigorously and set it in a kitchen cabinet or other room-temperature place (keep away from high heat sources) for 14 to 21 days.
 Shake the jar well every day.
 The longer you rest it the more flavor will be imparted to the alcohol.
 Bitters are meant to be strong.

 Set aside the filtered liquid.
 Place the now drained solid ingredients into a saucepan and mash them with a spoon or other instrument.
-Then pour the 2 cups hot water into the sauce pan with the solid ingredents and bring to a boil.
+Then pour the 2 cups hot water into the saucepan with the solid ingredients and bring to a boil.
 Reduce the heat to low and simmer for 15 minutes.

 Allow the heated mixture to cool a bit.

-Strain the mixture through a sieve (without the cheescloth) into a clean bowl.
+Strain the mixture through a sieve (without the cheesecloth) into a clean bowl.